Moyne/computationalIntelligence_2022_s301247/report.md

     'antidiagless': (lambda quarto,a,b: b if quartolib.compare_elements_in_antidiag(quarto,a,b) else a), 'possible': (lambda quarto,a,b: a if quartolib.place_possible(quarto,a,b) else b) }
+#then operations in case of choose piece, these operations returns either the left node, or the right node always!
 THEN_CHOOSE_OPERATIONS={
     'moreunique': (lambda quarto,a,b: a if quartolib.compare_uniqueness(quarto,a,b) else b), 'lessunique': (lambda quarto,a,b: b if quartolib.compare_uniqueness(quarto,a,b) else a),